 Expertise

-Abdullah is an Associate based in our Riyadh office.
-He works on finance and restructuring, corporate, commercial, and wider transactional matters.
+Abdullah is an associate based in our Riyadh office.
+He advises on, corporate M&A, antitrust, finance and restructuring, and wider transactional matters.

 Prior to joining the firm, Abdullah trained at a leading UK international law firm in Riyadh, where he has assisted in advising local and international clients on a wide range of matters including corporate, M&A, competition and antitrust.